YannKamche/Dart/hello_dart_project/README.md

-A simple Program that displays hello world to the console
+A simple Program that displays hello world as output